AkaraChen/nashi/docs/element.md

 lastChild(queryResult: QueryResult): QueryResult;
 ```

-Get the last child of the element, or append an element to the element.
+Get the last child of the element, or append an element to the element's last child.

 ## hasChild()